apache/druid/docs/ingestion/supervisor.md

 Unlike the Kafka indexing service, Kinesis reports lag metrics measured in time difference in milliseconds between the current sequence number and latest sequence number, rather than message count.
 :::

-The following table outlines the configuration properties for `autoScalerStrategy`:
+The following table outlines the configuration properties related to the `lagBased` autoscaler strategy:

 |Property|Description|Required|Default|
 |--------|-----------|--------|-------|